Audio-Visual Continual Test-Time Adaptation without Forgetting: Method

 \subsection{Selective retrieval of $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$}

 In Figure \ref{fig:error}, we see that continual adaptation of $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$ in joint-encoder $f_j$ to bimodal shifts, following READ \cite{yang2024test}, leads to eventual overfitting.
 This is due to poor and degraded online cross-modal learning and fusion, with unrestricted continual parameter updates.
-In \ref{analysis}, we observed robust cross-domain generalization of the adapted attention fusion layer, outperforming the source model.
-To leverage this transferability during continual parameter updates, we propose utilizing a shared buffer that can save parameter snapshots, i.e., $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$, to enable selective retrieval during audio-visual CTTA.
+In \S \ref{analysis}, we observed robust cross-domain generalization of the adapted attention fusion layer, outperforming the source model.
+To leverage this transferability during continual parameter updates, we propose utilizing a shared buffer that can save parameter snapshots, \ie $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$, to enable selective retrieval during audio-visual CTTA.

-At \textit{t} = 0, i.e., before adaptation begins with source model parameters $\theta^S$, the buffer $\mathcal{K}=\phi$.
-At $t=$ 1 when the first set of inputs arrive ($x^1$), we follow READ and only online adapt $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$ where the loss function is described in \ref{optim} and $\theta^S$ $\rightarrow$ $\theta^1$.
+At \textit{t} = 0, \ie before adaptation begins with source model parameters $\theta^S$, the buffer $\mathcal{K}=\phi$.
+At time-step $t=$ 1 when the first set of inputs arrive ($x^1$), we follow READ and only online adapt $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V$ where the loss function is described in \ref{optim} and $\theta^S$ $\rightarrow$ $\theta^1$.
 For $t>$ 1 and to enable selective retrieval of these parameters that can be plugged back and adapted, we characterize each $x^t$ by its underlying distribution.
 To note, the true distribution $p(x^t, y^t)$ is unavailable.
 Our selection criterion, instead, depends on the statistics (mean and covariance) of the raw data $x^t$ to capture modality-specific information via Gaussian distributions, owing to their simplicity and compactness.
-We assume a diagonal covariance structure for independence, i.e, $\Sigma = \textrm{diag}(\sigma_1^2, \cdots,\sigma_r^2)$.
-Let the visual frames be $x_v^t$ $\in$ $\mathbb{R}^{B \times H \times W \times C}$, where \textit{H}, \textit{W}, \textit{C}, denote the height, width, and channel dimension, respectively.
+We assume a diagonal covariance structure for independence, \ie $\Sigma = \textrm{diag}(\sigma_1^2, \cdots,\sigma_r^2)$, where $r$ is the dimension.
+Let the visual frames be $x_v^t$ $\in$ $\mathbb{R}^{B \times H \times W \times C}$, where \textit{H}, \textit{W}, \textit{C} denote the height, width, and channel dimension, respectively.
 The corresponding spectrograms are $x_a^t$ $\in$ $\mathbb{R}^{B \times T \times F}$, where \textit{T} and \textit{F} denote the time and frequency axes, respectively.
 For the visual modality, we compute the channel-wise mean and covariance as,

 Similarly, for the audio modality, we compute the mean and variance along the time axis $T$ to capture the frequency information of the spectrogram.
 That is,